 What Happens to Collected Products?

-Used oil can be re-refined into new lubricating oil or processed for use in pulp mills, cement plants and in asphalt plants.
+Used oil can be re-refined into new lubricating oil or processed and sold as new product.
 Oil filters are crushed and taken to a steel mill to create reinforcing steel, while plastic oil and antifreeze containers are recycled into new oil containers, drainage tiles, and parking curbs.
 And, as of 2011, used antifreeze can now be refined and reused as new antifreeze.

 Who funds the program?